 Bruce Lee would normally consume four or five smaller meals a day instead of 3 large meals.
 He would also eat fruit throughout the day to boost his metabolism.
 For extra energy in between meals, Bruce had his wife prepare congee, made by boiling rice to the point of soup-like consistency, mixed with organ meats like heart, kidney, brain or liver.
 Today’s bodybuilders have similar eating habits, eating approximately every four hours to ensure the body has a good supply of nutrients to help build and repair muscle tissue.
 Eating more often than that is not good and can put too much pressure on the digestive system, leading to indigestion.

-Bruce Lee did not like dairy, so he used non-instant powered milk in his cereal and Bruce Lee protein shake.
+Bruce Lee did not like dairy, so he used non-instant powered milk in his cereal and protein shakes.
 The non-instant variety of powdered milk supposedly has a higher concentration of calcium than other forms of powdered milk.
 Bruce knew he had to consume some form of dairy, regardless of his taste for it, due to its muscle-building qualities.

-Bruce Lee avoided refined flour and baked goods, like cake or biscuits, describing carbohydrates as providing “empty calories” that did nothing for the body in a Bruce Lee diet.
+Bruce Lee avoided refined flour and baked goods, like cake or biscuits, describing carbohydrates as providing “empty calories” that did nothing for the body.

 Bruce Lee Protein Shake Smoothie Drink

 Bruce Lee initially drank one or two protein shakes or smoothies a day, but stopped around 1970 to focus on developing strength without bulk.
 When Bruce Lee did drink protein shake smoothies, he usually used wheat germ (or wheat germ oil), peanut butter, banana, eggs (sometimes with shell), brewers yeast (for Vitamin B and releasing energy from carbs), Inositol and Lecithin supplements.
-Because Bruce Lee hated dairy, he used non-instant powdered milk (which supposedly has a higher concentration of calcium than other forms of powdered milk) in his Bruce Lee Protein Shake Smoothie Drinks instead of whole milk.
+Because Bruce hated dairy, he used non-instant powdered milk (which supposedly has a higher concentration of calcium than other forms of powdered milk) in his protein shakes instead of whole milk.

 His wife Linda recalls that he “drank his own juice concoctions made from vegetables and fruits, apples, celery, carrots and so on, prepared in an electric blender.”
 Bruce especially loved carrots, using them in half his drink to offset the bitterness of the parsley and leafy vegetables.
 The remainder of the shake was split between other healthy and nutritious fruits and vegetables.